microsoft/vscode-appcenter/README.md

 ## Test

-If your React Native application has UI tests you can run it in App Center cloud using extension.
+If your React Native application has UI tests you can run it in the App Center cloud using the extension.

 ### Preparing tests